 TIP: If visiting the area between April and October, make sure to book a hotel with a pool.
 In summer, it’s an absolute must!

-Using the map below, you can compare hotels and Airbnbs in Moab.
-Simply insert your travel dates and group size and you’ll get an overview of what’s available.
+Using the map below, you can compare hotels and short-term rental accommodations in Moab.
+Simply insert your travel dates and group size and you’ll see the best deals for your stay.
 Check it out!

 Where to Eat

 There are plenty of restaurants in Moab town.
 But once you leave for a day, you won’t come across many places where you can eat.

 It’s important to know that there are no restaurants or cafes inside the national parks in the Moab area.
 So if you are visiting Arches or Canyonlands, make sure to always pack a picnic lunch and plenty of drinking water.

 There are several places where you can refill your water bottles in the parks, but you should always take more water with you than you think you’ll need.
 It’s very hot in the desert and it’s important to stay well hydrated.

 TIP: If you are planning any hikes in the warmer months, we recommend packing at least two reusable water bottles per person.
 Also take some bottled water that you can keep in the trunk of your car.
 That way, you can always refill your bottles without having to count on park facilities.

 Cell service is very limited to nonexistent in the more remote places around Moab.
 So make sure to download/ print any information that you may need during your trip for offline use.

 We also recommend getting a good road map/s of the area.
 If you are going to the more remote parts of Canyonlands, a road map is a must!

 Getting There & Getting Around